 This program is inspired by the call to Inclusive Excellence via HHMI Inclusive Excellence Initiative and the American Association of College and University’s Inclusive Excellence Commission These organizations see Inclusive excellence (IE) as a dynamic anti-racist stance whereby all members of an institution and the institutional culture recognize, foster, and require actions and outcomes that are grounded in (1) the inclusion of all individuals from all backgrounds and (2) is indistinguishable from excellence in scholarship, discovery, and innovation.

-SynergIE Network Events
+SynergIE Network Events (Click to enlarge)

 We offer an array of resources for faculty and students to explore inclusive excellence, modern & emerging STEM pedagogy, and underlying historical frameworks in education that require a commitment to inclusive excellence singularly, including useful resources in racism and anti-racism.

 Family Night for new first-time in college students in the